brickbots/PiFinder/docs/source/user_guide.rst

 * Obsabillit:  Observability - How easy is it to spot and recognize this object
 * Appeal: Overall rating of this object.. would you refer a friend?

-Pressing the A key from the Observing Notes options will bring you back to the Log screen.
+Pressing the **A** key from the Observing Notes options will bring you back to the Log screen.

-* B key - Logs the current target to the database
+* **B** key - Logs the current target to the database
-* D key - Abort and return to the previous screen
+* **D** key - Abort and return to the previous screen

 Observing Projects
 ===================

+If you are like me, you may enjoy various observing projects, such as observing all the Messier or Herschel objects.
+The PiFinder makes these longer term efforts easy by allowing you to log each object and then only showing you objects you have left that are visible during any observing session!

-This how to covers a lot of the basic catalog/locating/observing features of the PiFinder.
+This section covers a lot of the basic catalog/locating/observing features of the PiFinder and how it can be used to pursue such a project.

 Combining the ability to filter a catalog by observation status and pushing the nearest 'X' objects to the observing list allows you to work your way through a collection of objects easily.

-Use the *A* key to cycle through the main screens until you get to the `Catalog <user_guide_ui.md#catalog>`_
+Use the **A** key to cycle through the main screens until you get to the `Catalog <user_guide_ui.md#catalog>`_

 .. image:: ../../images/screenshots/how_to_see_CATALOG_001_docs.png